The Gemini & Scorpio Loft

 The available open space is about 2,000 sq ft.
-The loft has original hardwood floors, repaired and refinished, and newly exposed brick walls.
-The ceiling is pressed vinyl wallpaper, giving the classic-Brooklyn pristine tin look while preserving original warm acoustics.
+The loft retains its original hardwood floors, repaired and refinished, and newly exposed brick walls.
+The ceiling is pressed vinyl wallpaper, giving the classic-Brooklyn pristine tin look while preserving warm acoustics.
 There are multiple skylights and windows providing perfect daylight, and a huge roof with alien-like photogenic metal structures.

 Capacity is 100 seated / 150 standing / 200 over course of the night, but feels cozy with as few as 20.
 There's a full sound system, a DJ booth, two newly built toilets, a bar with a new 3-ft-wide French door fridge...and a carousel horse.
-The 2' high stage is made up of eight individual 3x8 platforms and can be reconfigured or removed.
+The 2' high stage is made up of eight individual 3x8 platforms.
 Stage lighting is controlled via an 8-channel dimmer console.
+Every component of the loft is designed to be reconfigurable or removable.
+We have 20 amp power in multiple circuits - plenty for even the most power-intesive film or video needs.
 See our tech list for deails on A/V equipment and more.